February 20, 2025

 • Where do I have agency?
 (What’s one small step I can take?)

 • Where do I belong?
-(What communities or people support me?)
+(Who are my supporters?)

-Example: A client of mine felt boxed in—no agency.
-Together, we found one area where he could take action, even though he thought others were out of his control.
-That single step shifted everything else in a day.
+Example: A nonprofit CEO I coached felt boxed in.
+He had no agency.
+Together, we found one area where he could act.
+That single step shifted everything else.
+Within a day, momentum returned.

-Use It Now: Where are you, above or below the line?
+Use It Now: Ask yourself, “Am I leading from above or below the line?”

-Research shows that 70 percent of people can grow through adversity if properly supported in disaster recovery situations.
+Research shows that 70 percent of people can grow through adversity but only with proper support.

-Normalizing Rest: Encourage reflection breaks even in urgent times.
+Normalize Rest and Reflection: Encourage reflection breaks even in urgent times.
+Keep burnout at bay.

 The goal?
 Maintain a dual focus: one on immediate needs and the second on protecting your team’s long-term well-being and monitoring for burnout.